Education

 CAS Sex- and Gender-Specific Medicine

 Both biology (sex) and sociocultural variables (gender) have a fundamental impact on health behaviour, as well as the epidemiology, manifestation, and pathophysiology of diseases.
 Although sex and gender are essential to effective health care, differences between women and men are often neglected in medical research and clinical practice.
 The CAS study programme in Sex- and Gender-specific Medicine was initiated in 2018 by a joint effort of the Universities of Bern and Zurich.
 Catherine Gebhard was the founding program director of the CAS study programme from 2018 to 2022.
-The CAS is a part-time course for postgraduates with a degree in a biomedical field.
-The next CAS will start in March 2023 and is now open for applications.
+The CAS is a part-time course for postgraduates with a degree in a biomedical field and starts yearly in March.

-The Gender Education in Medicine for Switzerland (GEMS) platform was developed within the framework of the Swiss Gender Health Network and project “Sex and Gender integration in the Swiss Medical Curriculum” funded by a Swissuniversities P7 grant and launched in November 2022.
+The Gender Education in Medicine for Switzerland (GEMS, Link) platform was developed within the framework of the Swiss Gender Health Network and project “Sex and Gender integration in the Swiss Medical Curriculum” funded by a Swissuniversities P7 grant and launched in November 2022.
 The platform contains a wealth of information on the integration of sex and gender issues in medical education.
 It aims to serve professionals with a teaching load at Swiss universities who can share and download teaching resources via the platform's secure pages.
+To date, the SGHN includes more than 180 members interested in sex and gender issues, coming from all parts of Switzerland.
+In 2024, after 4 years of informal activity, the Swiss Gender Health Network became an official Association, the Swiss Society for Gender Health (SSGH, Link and new website).
+It's aim is to promote the integration of sex and gender in health, paying particular attention to health education, research, healthcare practice, and policy.

-Commission for Sex and Gender in Medicine (SGiM) at the University of Zurich
+Commission for Sex and Gender in Medicine (SGiM) and Chair for Gender Medicine at at the University of Zurich

 Mantelstudium Sex and Gender in Medicine at the University of Zurich